PranavRao25/Software-Engineering-Practice/IPC/README.md

     <li>Serialization</li>
 </ol>

+For IPC, we must first prepare the structure of the communicated object.
+The Communicated Class has to be decorated as Serializable.

 ### Serialization

 Here we convert the data into bytes/json/xml type object and send it to the process (this is called serialization)